RobertDWhite/WhiteMatterTech/content/posts/sola-coffea/index.md

 ---

-Three years of early mornings, late evenings, and a considerable quantity of coffee contributed to this application.
-It has been one of the most rewarding projects I have worked on, and I am genuinely proud of the result.
+Three years of late evenings and a considerable quantity of coffee contributed to this application.
+It has been one of the more rewarding projects I have worked on, and I am genuinely excited about the result.
 I hope it becomes a valuable companion for your own coffee journey.

 > As always, if you have any questions, feel free to reach out at [support@solacoffea.app](mailto:support@solacoffea.app) or contact me directly at [robert@whitematter.tech](mailto:robert@whitematter.tech).
 >